Network and make new friends by joining one or more of the 25 Recognized Student Organizations (RSO) for business students.

 proud of being a part of the College of Business, please consider sharing your experiences with perspective students by joining

-The College of Business Student Ethics Board educates students about ethical issues occurring within our community
+The College of Business Student Ethics Board educates students about ethical issues occurring within our

 The Undergraduate Women in Business group is open to all undergraduate students at the university.